Last Updated on July 11, 2026 by Daniel Globe

 Seat pitch varies widely across airlines and aircraft, so the number you see on a booking page only tells part of the story.

-In economy, you’ll usually see 28 to 34 inches, while business and first class give you more room.
+In economy, you’ll usually see 28 to 34 inches, while business and first class give you significantly more room — often 55 inches or more on long-haul routes.

 But a real seat pitch comparison has to account for airline configurations, not just the headline figure.
 A budget carrier may squeeze spacing to add seats and lower fares, which can leave you boxed in.